kubos/kubos/docs/getting-started/no-board.rst

 mission engineers to be able to begin developing their system's software before their hardware arrives.

-The Kubos SDK allows some of the high-level mission logic to be fleshed out and tested before integrating with the final hardware system.
+The Kubos SDK allows testing integration with :doc:`KubOS core services <../ecosystem/services/core-services>` and development of the high-level mission logic before integrating with the final hardware system.

 What Can Be Done